 We buy unsweetened, organic canned coconut milk for the times when we are out of raw milk.
 It works great in just about anything you would add milk to: scrambled eggs, cakes, crusts, creamy dishes like healthy mac n’ cheese, stroganoffs, etc.

 - Organic, sugar-free ketchup or we make home made ketchup

 - Coconut Aminos – in place of soy sauce, so healthy and oh my goodness yum!

 - Arrowroot powder, tapioca or spelt flour – in place of cornstarch

 Baking soda/Cream of Tartar mix (50/50) – in place of baking powder (if you don’t have an aluminum free version)

 If you have any questions or requests for feedback on other food items/groups I didn’t cover, feel free to message me or comment below.
-God bless you in your journey on the path to health!
+God bless you in your journey to physical health!